OffByOneStudios/craft-lisp/docs/syntax.md

 Which often builds into a dictionary (or list).
 The keywords can come from any library in the current namespace, and can be given in short form or specific form (e.g. `:foo` or `:module/foo`).

+## Implementation

+### CultLispSyntax

+The syntax object that provides `PParse`.

+### Sexpr

+The core data structure of cult syntax.
+An S-Expression form.

+### Symbol

+An object representing a symbol in the final system.
+Can be interned.

+### Keyword

+An object representing a keyword (an unbound symbol) in the final system.
+Can be interned.